 ‘Āinakūkoʻa O Waiohuli Kai

-‘Āinakūkoʻa O Waiohuli Kai is a wetland restoration project with a focus on traditional cultural practices, ecosystem function, and community stewardship.
-The project establishes native and canoe plants for ecosystem function and cultural uses, and encouraging community stewardship.
-The project will provide labor and materials necessary for removal of invasive species, propagation and planting of native species, Hawaiian cultural education events, and beach and underwater clean-up events.
+‘Āinakūkoʻa O Waiohuli Kai is a wetland restoration project with a focus on traditional Hawaiian cultural practices, ecosystem function, and community stewardship.
+Through a community of committed volunteers, the project is removing invasive plants, establishing native and canoe plants, creating educational signage, and initiating environmentally protective practices.
+Project leaders and volunteers from the community are providing the labor, removing invasive species, propagating and replanting the micro-zones, providing Hawaiian cultural education, and conducting beach and underwater clean-up.

 Then to Now

 Google satellite images show the degradation of the project site's wetlands over time.

 ‘Āinakūkoʻa O Waiohuli Kai, one of the last remaining wetlands on Maui, was surveyed in April